 Mary came to New York on Friday, September 18, 2020, to watch a Broadway show.

-Bear in mind the placement of commas in locations and addresses when combining them with dates.
+Learn more about commas with place names and addresses when combining them with dates.
 For example:

 I was born on February 5, 1976, in Chicago, Illinois.